 One day in Key West: Key Lime Pie

 Traditional Old Town Hotels

-In a warm climate seasonal happenings and traditions look different than in the north.
-This is a Veterans’ Day parade in November.
-Lots of military material, US flags and great costumes.
+In a warm climate seasonal happenings and traditions look very different than in the north.
+This is a Veterans’ Day parade in November, a lot of military material, US flags and great costumes marching through the town.